-I am amazed at how Aromatherapy has become so easily available to the public in such a short period of time thanks to the rise of spas, which really began to take off in the 90s.
-At the same time, I am also surprised at how little people, including spa professionals, understand about the basics.
+Aromatherapy has become so easily available to the public in such a short period of time thanks to the rise of spas, which really began to take off in the 90s.
+At the same time, I am surprised at how little people, including spa professionals, understand the basics!
 Essential oils are pure concentrates and while they can make powerful remedies that enhance our health and beauty, they can also have negative effects if used wrongly.

 - Avoid direct contact with the skin – Most essential oils are too strong for direct contact with the skin, and because they are lighter than water, they do not distribute equally in liquid.
 This means you will need to have a base oil, or honey, before applying them to the skin or pouring them into a bath.